0xb0bb/pwndra/README.md

-Some of the scripts have keyboard shortcuts or add menu items to Ghidra (visible under `Analysis` -> `Pwn`) in order to integrate the scripts into Ghidra you must click the `In Tool` checkbox next to the script on the `Script Manager` window.
+Some of the scripts have keyboard shortcuts or add menu items to Ghidra (visible under `Analysis` -> `Pwn`) in order to integrate the scripts into Ghidra you must click the `In Tool` checkbox next to each script on the `Script Manager` window.